aaronamran/Customer-Churn-Prediction-Using-Supervised-Learning/README.md

   y = df['Churn']
   ```

-- The code for section 8 splits the dataset into training (80%) and testing (20%) sets while preserving the class distribution of `Churn` using `stratify=y`
+- The code for section 8 splits the dataset into training (80%) and testing (20%) sets while preserving the class distribution of `Churn` using `stratify=y`.
+The 80-20 rule is a common practice to allocate 80% of data for training the model and 20% for testing to ensure there's enough data to both learn the patterns and objectively evaluate performance on unseen data to balancing bias and variance.
+While 80-20 is common, the split ratio isn't fixed; it can be adjusted based on dataset size (e.g., 70-30, 90-10, etc.)
   ```
   # 8. Train-test split
   X_train, X_test, y_train, y_test = train_test_split(